-Three dead in knife attack at French church, Nice city mayor calls it ‘act of terrorism’
+Three dead in knife attack at French church, PM raises security threat level to highest

 “Enough is enough,” Estrosi said.
 “It’s time now for France to exonerate itself from the laws of peace in order to definitively wipe out Islamo-fascism from our territory.”

-The lower house of Parliament suspended a debate on new coronavirus restrictions and held a moment of silence for the victims.
-French Prime Minister Jean Castex went to a crisis center overseeing the aftermath of the attack.
-He will be joined there by French President Emmanuel Macron later in the day.
+The Lower House of the French Parliament suspended a debate on new coronavirus restrictions and held a moment of silence for the victims.
+Castex went to a crisis centre, overseeing the aftermath of the attack.
+French President Emmanuel Macron was also expected to visit the centre.

+In a separate incident on Thursday, a man was shot dead after he threatened people with a weapon in southern France’s Avignon city.
+The incident occurred in Montfavet, a district of the city, the police said, according to The Independent.

+Another man was arrested outside Saudi Arabia’s French consulate in Jeddah assaulting a guard with a “sharp tool”, reported Al Jazeera.
+The French embassy strongly condemned the attack on a diplomatic outpost.
+However, it is unclear whether the three attacks are linked.

 This is the third attack in the country since a trial began in the 2015 Charlie Hebdo attack.
 Twelve people, including eight of the magazine, were killed on January 7, 2015, when brothers Said and Cherie Kouachi stormed Charlie Hebdo’s Paris headquarters over caricatures of Prophet Muhammad published by the magazine.
 It was, however, not clear if Thursday’s attack was connected to the caricatures.

-France will prosecute seven people, including two teenagers, over the beheading.
+France will prosecute seven people, including two teenagers, in relation to the beheading.
 The teacher had received threats over “a debate” about the caricatures around 10 days ago, the police said.
 A parent of one of his pupils had filed a complaint against the teacher.

 French President Emmanuel Macron had called the incident an “Islamist attack”, urging citizens to stand up against extremism.
 Since Paty’s killing, the cartoons have been widely displayed at marches in solidarity with the teacher.

 In September, a man who had sought asylum in France attacked bystanders outside Charlie Hebdo’s former offices with a butcher knife.